ncsa/datacarousel/README.md

 restoring the data to S3 and running researcher-supplied batch jobs in Amazon's Elastic Container Serivce against that data.

+This repo holds an environment for executing docker-based scripts to ingest and manage fused Terra HDF5 files.

+* `loader.py` - this script lists object in the Terra Fusion data carousel bucket and pushes records to the file index work queue.

+* `index_file.py` - This script reads from the work queue and calls the the HSDS load script to index the file and save metadata records in the HSDS server.

+* `record_metadata.py` - This script will list files available in the HSDS.
+It extracts some useful metadata and creates records in the `BasicFusionFiles`.
+These records are used when we submit jobs.

 ## AWS Dependent Environment
 The application is provided as a CloudFormation template.
 This template is produced using the